I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy all 30 teams!

 Charlie Hough's Development

-Charlie Hough was a polished athlete at Hialeah High School near Miami, establishing himself as one of South Florida's top prep pitchers, while also showing discipline offensively and playing both corner infield positions.
-As a senior, Hough went 11–2 with a 0.52 ERA and hit .362 from the plate, and drew high praise from Leon Hamilton, the Dodgers' lead scout in Florida.
+Charlie Hough was a polished athlete at Hialeah High School near Miami, establishing himself as one of South Florida's top prep pitchers while also showing discipline offensively and playing both corner infield positions.
+As a senior, Hough went 11–2 with a 0.52 ERA and hit .362 from the plate, and he drew high praise from Leon Hamilton, the Dodgers' lead scout in Florida.

 "He's got the potential of being a good major league pitcher.
 He's got all the assets.
 All he needs to work on is a little more speed on his fastball," said Hamilton, who had scouted Hough regularly since he was a 14-year-old.
 "He's a better pitcher right now than Don Sutton when I signed him" (Houghteling, 1966).